NeikiDev/DocsNeikiDev/public/guides/run-full-scan-with-kaspersky-free.md

 # Run full scan with Kaspersky free

+You can use that Short link to share this guide: [link.neiki.dev/ScanExtrem](https://link.neiki.dev/ScanExtrem)

 ## What you need

 > Please download the latest version of Kaspersky Free from [here](https://kaspersky.com/free-antivirus) <br>